NizarIslah/GitChameleon/README.md

      ```
      pip install -r requirements.txt
      ```
+  - Note: vllm-cpu (experimental): The requirements.txt will install vllm with gpu spport.
+For vllm-cpu, please follow the instructions in the official documentation here (https://docs.vllm.ai/en/v0.6.1/getting_started/cpu-installation.html).
+This has not been tested end-to-end with this repository, so it may break.
+It is planned to be fully supported in the near future.

 2. **Prepare Virtual Environments for Evaluation**:

-   - Run the following script to populate the `eval_venvs/` directory with the necessary Python libraries:
+   - Run the following script to install the virtual environments with the necessary Python libraries:
      ```
      python create_venvs.py
      ```